 These benefits make the MEC something that certain investors may choose to round out their portfolio.
 If they don’t need access to the cash prior to death, the MEC is a great tool for an investor to use to provide a tax free death benefit for their loved ones after they’re gone.

 Insurance can be complicated, but it doesn’t have to keep you up at night.
-Talk to a broker that you trust, that knows how to properly design a high cash value life insurance policy, and get advice that suits the needs of you and your family.
+Talk to an agent that you trust, that knows how to properly design a high cash value life insurance policy, and get advice that suits the needs of you and your family.
 The professionals at Insurance and Estate Strategies are here to help.

 Thank you for reading our article discussing Modified Endowment Contracts.
 We value your feedback.
 Please leave any questions or comments below.